tanveerahmad1517/project11_doggies_api_django/README.md

 `requirements.txt`.
 The easiest way to do this is with `pip install -r requirements.txt` while your virtualenv is activated.

-If you need to import dogs, a `data_import` script has been provided but it expects a `DogSerializer` and `Dog` model as outlined below to function properly.

 ## Models

-The following models and associated field names should be present as they will be expected by the JavaScript application.
+The following models and associated field names are present as they are expected by the JavaScript application.

 * `Dog` - This model represents a dog in the app.

 	Fields:

 	* `name`
-	* `image_filename`
+	* `image`
 	* `breed`
-	* `age`, integer for months
+	* `date_of_birth`
-	* `gender`, "m" for male, "f" for female, "u" for unknown
+	* `gender`, "m" for male, "f" for female
+	* `intact_or_neuter`, "i" for intact, "n" for neutered.
+As a devoted dog owner will always neuter his pet!
-	* `size`, "s" for small, "m" for medium, "l" for large, "xl" for extra large, "u" for unknown
+	* `size`, "s" for small, "m" for medium, "l" for large, "xl" for extra large

 * `UserDog` -  This model represents a link between a user an a dog